Building a High-Converting Home Decor Shopify Store

 Yes, selling home decor on Shopify can be highly profitable.
 Profit margins in this niche typically range from 20% to 50%, depending on your sourcing model.
 Because home decor items often command higher price points, you can achieve significant revenue with fewer overall sales compared to low-ticket retail categories.

 The market opportunity is immense.
-According to industry data, the global home decor market generated roughly $697.91 billion in revenue in 2023.
-Furthermore, as of early 2026, there are over 16,437 active Shopify stores selling home decor products, with the United States accounting for 44% of that market.
+According to industry data from Grand View Research, the global home decor market generated roughly $697.91 billion in revenue in 2023.
+As of early 2026, there are also over 16,437 active Shopify stores selling home decor products, with the United States accounting for 44% of that market.

 How to Start a Home Decor Shopify Store